 Section 16(a) of the Exchange Act requires that the Company's directors, officers and shareholders owning more than 10% of a registered class of equity securities of the Company file reports regarding their ownership and changes in that ownership with the SEC.
-The Company believes that all Section 16(a) filing requirements applicable to its directors, executive officers and greater than ten percent beneficial owners were met for fiscal 2019.
+The Company believes that all Section 16(a) filing requirements applicable to its directors, executive officers and greater than ten percent beneficial owners were met for fiscal 2020 except for one filing for Mr. Wolcott related to a purchase transaction which was not timely made.
+All reports are current as of the date hereof.

-(1) The applicable percentage of beneficial ownership is based on the number of shares of each class of voting stock outstanding as of June 14, 2019.
+(1) The applicable percentage of beneficial ownership is based on the number of shares of each class of voting stock outstanding as of June 12, 2020.

-See notes 2, 3, 8, and 11 to the table under the heading "-- Security Ownership of Certain Beneficial Owners."
-(2)
+(2) See notes 2, 3, 8, and 11 to the table under the heading "-- Security Ownership of Certain Beneficial Owners."

-See notes 9 and 12 to the table under the heading "-- Security Ownership of Certain Beneficial Owners."
-See notes 10 and 17 to the table under the heading "-- Security Ownership of Certain Beneficial Owners."
+(3) See notes 9 and 12 to the table under the heading "-- Security Ownership of Certain Beneficial Owners."

+(4) See notes 10 and 16 to the table under the heading "-- Security Ownership of Certain Beneficial Owners."

-(4) (5) See notes 2 through 4 above.
-With respect to the Class A Common Stock, also includes 601,339 shares held by the 401(k) Plan over which the Company's officers may be deemed to have shared voting and investment power.
+(5) See notes 2 through 4 above.
+With respect to the Class A Common Stock, also includes 534,492 shares held by the 401(k) Plan over which the Company's officers may be deemed to have shared voting and investment power.
 With respect to the Class B Common Stock, also includes 471,000 shares related to the Pension Plan and 106,816 shares held by the 401(k) Plan.